|» Add comment|

 Beautiful designs, moderate level of variations, and low catalog values.
 What else can a worldwide stamp collector ask?
 Now I just need to find the 50+ items/varieties my collection is still missing As usual, please feel free to drop your opinions, comments and questions below.

-You might also be interested of related posts about Stamps and postal history of Yugoslavia.
+You might also be interested of related posts about Stamps and postal history of Yugoslavia and related areas.